CodeCraftsmanSandeep/FPGA-Software-Development-Clock_and_Alaram/README.md

 M0 = 4: (after four minutes after starting) <br/>
 ![min 4](https://github.com/112101011/Designing-24Hr-clock./assets/111628378/e3cb7ed7-c39a-4a37-b192-cabd4f464213)

+## Conclusion:
+By observing all the test cases which are evaluated in above simulations, the code with zybo implementation has successfully created a chip which can be used to generate 24 hour clock with alarm setting.

 ## Further scope:
+Here we can observe for the above timing diagrams, alarm ON is just one of the signal becoming high.
+So the coressponding wire can be connected to motor so that iw will perform desired action after certain desired time.

 ### Reference:
 1) Padmanabhan, T. R._ Bala Tripura Sundari, B. - Design Through Verilog HDL (Padmanabhan_Design Through Verilog HDL) __ (2003, John Wiley & Sons, Inc.)